| | ACEUpdater.pl [ General ] [

 many ACE elements under each command element as you want and all of them

+will be sent.
 You'll notice that this position element has an additional attribute

 besides the required index attribute.
 These extra attributes ACEUpdater treats as variables and tries to replace them in your command strings.